The Heart Bone's Connected to the Brain Bone: an exposé on Phenethylamine, Dopamine, and Oxytocin

 Screen Shot 2021-04-27 at 8.51.00 AM.png

 So, the heart bone is indeed connected to the brain bone, in both adaptive and maladaptive ways; ways that help, heal and protect us, and ways that hinder, wound, and damage us.
 And that’s the gift—and curse—of relationships.
 Our hearts are vulnerable; our brains are vulnerable; relationships are vulnerable.
 Love, trust, and commitment are vulnerable.
 But where would we be without that relational vulnerability?
 Alone.
 We'd be alone.
 And that is the most wounding existence of all.
-The alternative is to be for others a safe, accepting, respectful, comforting, loving, protective presence and—if we choose wisely—experiencing the same from someone else.
+The alternative is to be for our partner a safe, accepting, respectful, comforting, loving, protective presence and—if we choose wisely—experiencing the same from them.

 Previous